rohaquinlop/fastiter/README.md

 2. **Distribute**: Chunks are processed across threads
 3. **Reduce**: Results are combined back together

-Key innovation: **Adaptive depth limiting** prevents thread pool exhaustion while maximizing parallelism.
+**Adaptive depth limiting** is used to prevent thread pool exhaustion.

 ## Benchmarks